 4. Is machine learning a good career or data science?

 It is clear that data science and machine learning are both excellent career choices with many possibilities in both fields.
-The demand of data scientist and machine learning scientist is ever-growing.
+The demand for data scientists and machine learning scientist is ever-growing.
 So, keep learning and enhance all the skills that are required to be a good data scientist or a good machine learning scientist.